-Project information forms are available on the MPO website, http://www.ctps.org/.
-Proponents enter the project information on-line.
+Project Information Forms are available through the TIP Interactive Database on the MPO website, www.ctps.org/apps/tip11/tip_query.html.
+Proponents must log into the database and may enter project information online.
 Other information is input by MPO staff or automatically updated through links to other databases.